Body By Simone Review: Is It Worth It?

 Body by Simone utilizes the heaviest weights and also is the only program to offer trampoline-based workouts.
 It’s also the cheapest option of the three, which may factor into your decision-making process.

-If you live close to one of the four studios, we believe attending classes regularly makes sense.
+If you live close to one of the four studios, attending classes regularly makes sense.
 Yelp reviews are positive about the studios and workout quality for the price, and many people shared in their comments that the classes offered something that was hard for them to find elsewhere.

 One strategy we learned is to consider joining ClassPass in order to score discounts on drop-in BBS classes.
 This program allows you to buy discounted one-session passes to Body by Simone.
 It gives you a chance to test whether they are right for you before investing in a bundle or an unlimited month.